mrvncaragay/softdev-frontend/README.md

 ### `Improve`

 - Edit Profile, maybe slide out after a succesfull update
 - System not redirecting to login after jwt expires, only when refresh
+- Forms are not cleared after openning, maybe clear?

 ## Available Scripts